inevolin/ParadeDB-vs-ElasticSearch/README.md

 Based on the latest benchmark runs, we observed distinct performance profiles for each system:

 *   **Large Datasets (1M documents)**: **Elasticsearch** maintained higher query throughput (TPS) at 1 and 100 concurrent clients, but **ParadeDB** outperformed Elasticsearch at 10 concurrent clients.
-*   **Storage Efficiency**: Elasticsearch generally used less disk space (~1GB) compared to ParadeDB (~2GB) for the large dataset, though one run showed higher usage for Elasticsearch likely due to pending merges.
+*   **Storage Efficiency**: Elasticsearch storage usage varied between ~1GB and ~2GB depending on segment merging, while ParadeDB consistently used ~2GB.
 *   **Operational Overhead**: Elasticsearch consistently showed faster startup times, while ParadeDB (running as a PG extension) required slightly more time to become ready.

 ## 📈 Detailed Results